A regularity theory for random elliptic operators: Statement of the main results

 \subsection{Regularity theory and the minimal radius}

-In the Euclidean context, the $C^{1,\alpha}$-norm of a function measures its local deviation from linear functions.
-As is customary in the $C^{1,\alpha}$-theory based on energy estimates, that deviation is measured in the $L^2$-sense on the level of gradients, giving rise to the use of Campanato spaces that are equivalent to H\"older spaces.
-We name this expression ``excess'', cf.\ (\ref{o.8}), in (linear) analogy to the quantity in the regularity theory for minimal surfaces introduced by De Giorgi, \cite[Teorema 3.3]{DGCP-72}.
+In the Euclidean context, the $C^{1,\alpha}$-seminorm of a function measures its local deviation from linear functions.
+As is customary in the $C^{1,\alpha}$-theory based on energy estimates, that deviation is measured in the $L^2$-sense at the level of gradients, giving rise to Campanato spaces that are equivalent to H\"older spaces.
+We name this expression ``excess'', cf.~(\ref{o.8}), in (linear) analogy to the quantity in the regularity theory for minimal surfaces introduced by De Giorgi, \cite[Teorema 3.3]{DGCP-72}.
 In the context of homogenization, it is natural to replace the space of linear functions (which is $d$-dimensional once one factors out constants) by the $d$-dimensional set of harmonic coordinates, that is, $\{x\mapsto \xi\cdot x+\phi_\xi(x)\}_{\xi\in\mathbb{R}^d}$.
-Since the extended corrector $(\phi,\sigma)$ exists in all directions $\xi\in\R^d$ almost-surely for ergodic coefficients, we implicitly assume in the sequel (and in particular for deterministic estimates) that $a$ belongs to the Borel set of coefficients for which the extended corrector is well-defined.
-Lemma~\ref{O} below shows that this excess can be controlled provided the corrector is well-behaved in the sense that $(\phi,\sigma)$ has sufficiently small linear growth.
-(Here and in the sequel, we use the abbreviations $\phi=(\phi_1,\cdots,\phi_d)$, $\sigma=(\sigma_{ijk})_{i,j,k=1,\dots,d}$, and $\phi_\xi=\sum_{i=1}^d\xi_i\phi_i$.)
-This property has to be satisfied only in a spatially averaged sense, but the smallness condition is quantitative (cf.\ (\ref{O.1})).
-This has to be compared to \cite[Lemma~5.1]{Armstrong-Smart-14} where not only a smallness condition is required, but also a convergence rate.
-The regularity result provided by Lemma~\ref{O} is ``quenched'', that is, entirely deterministic in the sense that the smallness condition is expressed in terms of the given ``realization'' of $(\phi,\sigma)$.
-(In case of thermal randomness, one would speak of a ``path-wise result'').
-However, mild ergodicity conditions imply that the smallness condition (\ref{O.1}) kicks in on sufficiently large scales, more precisely for radii $r\ge r_*$, where the ``minimal radius'' $r_*$ is a random variable with exponential moments.
-This is the content of Theorem~\ref{g}.
-Note that in \cite{Armstrong-Smart-14} the quantity called $\mathcal{Y}$ plays a similar role as $r_*$ in terms of ``Lipschitz-regularity" (cf. \eqref{o.30} in Lemma~\ref{O}), but is defined as the smallest radius from which the algebraic decay holds onwards (as opposed to the weaker smallness property).
+We therefore define for any square-integrable vector field $g$ and ball $B$ the excess as